bruienne/bruienne.github.io/_drafts/2016-03-04-kext-friends-forever.md

 As the full breadth of the failure was unfolding I and a few others on the [Macadmins Slack](http://macadmins.org/) were wondering to what end all of this was being done.
 Most of us were unaware of this kext blacklist or how it could be updated out of sight of the user, if left unmanaged.

 ### Ch-ch-changes
 So if the Apple Ethernet kexts were not the intended changes, what was?
 In [diffing](http://bit.ly/1Tfk8M3) the contents of the two files it became clear that only one file really changed: `Info.plist`.
 Besides expected standard contents for an `Info.plist` file it contains two lists specific to the `AppleKextExcludeList` kext's purpose.
 The first list is named `OSKextExcludeList` which contains kext identifiers and their identifier, which is where the Apple Ethernet kexts also ended up.
-The other list is named `OSKextSigExceptionHashList` and serves the opposite purposes as a whitelist of explicitly allowed kexts.
+The other list is named `OSKextSigExceptionHashList` and serves the opposite purpose as a whitelist of explicitly allowed kexts.
 As part of comparing the differences I noticed two other major changes:

 A kext named `com.spyresoft.dockmod.driver` of version `1` was added to `OSKextExcludeList`: